Polná: Middle Ages

 Founded in the second half of the 12th century, the first written mention of Polná is from 1242.
 At that time, there was already a church in Polná.
 Originally, Polná was a forest collier settlement, and not far from it there was built a castle called Polná, originally Polmna.
 The town lies on the line between two historic Czech lands – Bohemia and Moravia, therefore the town became an important mercantil and tactical point.

 Polná became the centre of the Polná (later Polná-Přibyslav) estate.
 During its existence, for most of the time, Polná was part of significant aristocrat families' property.
 After the Lords of Polná, the lords of Lipá owned the town.
 From the half of the 14th century, Polná was owned by the Lords of Pirkenštejn.
-During the Hussite Wars, Hynek Ptáček of Pirkenštejn, a hussite nobleman, ruled over Polná and bought also the nearby town of Přibyslav.
-Victor, son of King George of Poděbrady who bestowed Polná significant town rights and the coat of arms, got Polná by marriage with Žofie Ptáčková (daughter of Hynek Ptáček).
+During the Hussite Wars, Hynce Ptáček of Pirkštejn, a hussite nobleman, ruled over Polná and bought also the nearby town of Přibyslav.
+Victor, son of King George of Poděbrady who bestowed Polná significant town rights and the coat of arms, got Polná by marriage with Žofie Ptáčková (daughter of Hynce Ptáček).

 15th–18th centuries

-In the 15th century, the Trčkas of Lípa owned the town followed by the Wallensteins, Lords of Hradec and the Žejdlic of Šenfeld family.
+In the 15th century, the Trčkas of Lípa owned the town followed by the Waldstein family, Lords of Hradec and the Žejdlic of Šenfeld family.
 In 1623, Rudolf Žejdlic's property was confiscated because of his revolt against the Emperor Ferdinand II.
 All the estate was bought by cardinal Franz von Dietrichstein who changed the town's privileges and the coat of arms.
-Polná belonged to the Dietrichsteins' property almost 300 years.
+Polná belonged to the property of the Dietrichstein family for almost 300 years.

 In the 17th century a Jewish community settled in Polná.
 The Jewish quarter was established in 1681.

 In 1794, the rebuilt castle burned down and was never completely restored again.